YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```

 ### SHAP (SHapley Additive exPlanations)
-**Detailed Use Case:** After training your CNN model, you need to understand which nucleotide positions and patterns in the 200bp sequences are most influential for predicting transcription factor binding.
+**Detailed Use Case:** After training the CNN model, understand which nucleotide positions and patterns in the 200bp sequences are most influential for predicting transcription factor binding.

 **Expanded Example:**
 ```python